williamDalston/FocusFlow/README.md

-# 7-Minute Workout iOS App
+# Ritual7 iOS App

 A beautiful, native iOS workout app featuring the scientifically-backed 7-minute high-intensity interval training (HIIT) routine.
 Built with SwiftUI for iPhone, iPad, and Apple Watch.

 ## 🎯 Overview

-7-Minute Workout brings you the scientifically-backed high-intensity interval training routine that delivers maximum results in minimal time.
+Ritual7 brings you the scientifically-backed high-intensity interval training routine that delivers maximum results in minimal time.
 Perfect for busy schedules, no gym required, and no equipment needed—just you, your phone, and 7 minutes of commitment.

 ## ✨ Features